Dr. No Retro Review: Just Say Yes

 What I Know About James Bond

 Like with other cultural icons, some things I know about James Bond just by virtue of being alive.
-But before Dr. No, I’d never seen a James Bond movie, outside of Goldeneye.
+But before Dr. No, I’d never seen a James Bond movie outside of Goldeneye (and maybe No Time to Die closer to its release date?).
 I don’t remember it and it wasn’t my choice–I was at a sleepover.
 (Y’all know teenage girls at sleepovers: painting their nails, talking about boys, and watching a geriatric spy series.)

 As someone who grew up to enjoy at least one John le Carré book, though, it is a bit strange that I’ve missed Bond (and Bond creator Ian Fleming’s books).
 But it’s true.
 I’ve seen more homages and parodies, like Austin Powers, than I’ve seen of the inspiration.
 And yet, I know what Bond drives, I know what he drinks (and how he likes it served), and I know enough about the classic tropes to recognize them when they’re being parodied.
 That’s how completely the legendary British spy has saturated popular culture.

 To properly appreciate those references, though, I should probably have a firmer education.
 So I’m beginning mine at the beginning with my Dr. No Retro Review.
 (Although the character James Bond appeared in an adaptation of Casino Royale on the TV show Climax!, I probably won’t watch that.
 I also don’t have plans to watch the 1967 Casino Royale, unless the streets demand it.)